-New for the 2018-19 season, terrain park skiers and riders, as well as those new to terrain park features, will enjoy a brand new venue to progress their skills as Diamond Peak’s master park builders will be concentrating the resort’s terrain park features in a new lower-mountain zone called “The Village at Diamond Peak.”
-Check out our behind-the-scenes "making of" video series above and then follow the Village Terrain Park on Instagram for daily updates!
+Back for our fourth season in 2021-22, terrain park skiers and riders, as well as those new to terrain park features, will enjoy the Village Terrain Park at Diamond Peak.
+Diamond Peak’s master park builders have concentrated the resort’s terrain park features in a lower-mountain zone filled with jumps, jibs, rails and boxes for all ability levels.
+Check out our behind-the-scenes "making of" video series below and then follow the Village Terrain Park on Instagram for updates!

-Accessible from all areas of the mountain, the new Village Terrain Park location will allow park riders to explore more of the mountain before taking a lap through the park, or simply enjoy quick park-only laps via the Red Fox chairlift.
-The Village Terrain Park will take over what used to be the Penguin and Dusty’s Delight ski runs, as well as a portion of lower Wiggle, creating a comprehensive arena for Diamond Peak’s park staff to build features for all ability levels and conditions.
-Centralizing Diamond Peak’s terrain parks will also allow park staff to spend more time grooming and maintaining the features to ensure consistent conditions and maximum fun.
+Accessible from all areas of the mountain, the Village Terrain Park location allows park riders to explore more of the mountain before taking a lap through the park, or simply enjoy quick park-only laps via the Red Fox chairlift.
+The Village Terrain Park is located on Village (formerly Penguin) and Dusty’s ski runs, as well as a portion of lower Wiggle, creating a comprehensive arena for Diamond Peak’s park staff to build features for all ability levels and conditions.
+Centralizing Diamond Peak’s terrain parks has allowed park staff to spend more time grooming and maintaining the features to ensure consistent conditions and maximum fun.

-The Village terrain park is the brainchild of Melilli and Assistant Slope Maintenance Manager Tim Hay, both of whom have extensive experience constructing boundary-pushing terrain park features for events such as the Burton U.S. Open, the Dew Tour, and Snowboard Magazine’s annual Superpark competition.
-Both Melilli and Hay are excited to debut a huge selection of new progression-oriented boxes and rails in The Village park this winter, as well as show off the shaping capabilities of Diamond Peak’s two PistenBully Park Pro grooming machines.
+The Village terrain park is the brainchild of Melilli and Assistant Slope Maintenance Manager Tim Hay, both of whom have extensive experience constructing boundary-pushing terrain park features for events such as the Burton U.S. Open and the Dew Tour.
+Both Melilli and Hay are excited to debut a huge selection of progression-oriented boxes and rails in The Village park each winter, as well as show off the shaping capabilities of Diamond Peak’s PistenBully Park Pro grooming machines.

 View the Trail Map to see where Diamond Peak's terrain features are located.
 All terrain parks and features are snow and conditions permitting.